jcfarrell/CCI-Rateify-jQuery-Plugin/README.md

 The Rateify plugin is highly customizable.
 You can override the default settings of the plugin by passing parameters

 	jQuery('#rates').rateify({
-            'wwmWidth': 300,
+            'cciWidth': 300,
-    		'wwmHeaderColor': '#666',
+    		'cciHeaderColor': '#666',
-    		'wwmLogo': false,
+    		'cciLogo': false,
-    		'wwmType': 'box',
+    		'cciType': 'box',
-    		'wwmPairs': ['Gold', 'Silver', 'EUR/USD', 'USD/CAD']
+    		'cciPairs': ['BTC', 'ETH', 'XRP', 'BCH']
 	});

-* wwmWidth: Custom width as a number.
+* cciWidth: Custom width as a number.
 Use 300 for 300px wide.
 For full width user ‘responsive’.
-* wwmHeaderColor: Custom color for header (hex value).
+* cciHeaderColor: Custom color for header (hex value).
 Will also accept string value for common colors, ie 'blue'.
 Note: Font color will be white.
-* wwmLogo: true to display a WWM logo, false for no logo
+* cciLogo: true to display a CCI logo, false for no logo
-* wwmType: 'box' will display box quotes and 'scroll' will display a scrolling ticker
+* cciType: 'box' will display box quotes and 'scroll' will display a scrolling ticker
-* wwmPairs: The currency pairs you’d like this instance to subscribe to.
-Valid pairs are: Gold, Silver, USD/JPY, USD/CHF, GBP/USD, USD/CAD, EUR/USD, AUD/USD, GBP/JPY, UR/JPY
+* cciPairs: The cryptos you’d like this instance to subscribe to.